wvu-irl/reu-swarm-ros/documentation/ServerDocumentation.md

 - `beginServer`
     - Begins the main server loop
     - Accepts callback functions for the printing of various information
-        - `command_callback` is a callback function to process recieved data from the arduinos
+        - `command_callback` is a callback function to process recieved data from the connected devices
         - `info_callback` is a callback to print information about server status
         - `error_callback` is a callback to print server errors
         - `exit_condition_callback` is a callback that keeps the server running as long as it returns `true`